Caloola: Bushrangers

 Gold in areas nearby, such as Tuena and Trunkey Creek, and improvements made to the roads to Bathurst and Tuena, generated passing traffic for Caloola, which in turn attracted bushrangers.
 In the early 1860s, the small settlement at Caloola—without any police—had more than its share of mayhem, largely but not only due to Ben Hall, John Gilbert and their criminal associates.

 In late 1862, the owner of the store and inn at Caloola was shot during a robbery.
 Two of the robbers, Charles Ross and—unrelated—Alexander Ross, were convicted of attempted murder and hanged in 1863.

-On 30 July 1863, the store was again robbed by two men, believed to be the bushrangers, John Glbert and John O'Meally.
+On 30 July 1863, the store was again robbed by two men, believed to be the bushrangers, John Gilbert and John O'Meally.
 The storekeeper rode to Bathurst to inform the police about the robbery.